flashnuke/BinanceExtensionCPP/README.md

     since they are all derived.
 It is also possible to `catch()` a specific exception.

 - #### Notes
 		1. No copy assignment / constructor are implemented for Client classes.
-Each object has its own unique Session, WS, and running streams...
+Each object has its own unique Session, WS, and running streams.
 		2. All unique endpoint structs require that the client object contains keys and is not a public client.
 		3. `ClientException` derives from `std::exception` therefore `catch(std::exception)` would also work.

 ## REST client
-All REST request methods take a pointer to a `Params` object.
+All (except for ones that don't have mandatory parameters) REST request methods take a pointer to a `Params` object.
 This object holds the parameters that would be generated to a query string and sent as the request body.
 <br /> Endpoints that do not require any params, have a default argument which is a `nullptr` (beware if using threads).
 <br />* Signing requests is done after generating the query, and the `Params` object remains unchanged.
 - #### 'Params' object